Wednesday, 5 March 2014

 Arguments based on “value” (dumb, stupid, imbecile – or fascist, populist or racist) usually come from the armoury of the chattering classes, who are so steeped in political correctness, that they are blind to facts and proper debate techniques.

-As a lot of people use the word Fascist, and as it is part and parcel of even our legislation today, let’s try to nail the jelly to the wall and find out what it means.
+As a lot of people use the word Fascist, let’s try to nail the jelly to the wall and find out what it means.

 Fascism."Frustratingly, I can't give a simple definition," says Kevin Passmore, reader in history at Cardiff University and author of Fascism: A Very Short Introduction.
 "It depends on definitions."